Mars' dainty moon Deimos photobombs Perseverance rover's cloud-watching snaps

-Here on Earth, we just enjoyed a full moon.
-NASA's Perseverance rover also gets to indulge in some celestial satellite viewing on Mars.
-It recently spotted the red planet's small companion Deimos.
+On Earth, we just enjoyed a full moon.
+NASA's Perseverance rover also gets to indulge in some celestial satellite viewing on Mars, where it recently spotted the red planet's small companion Deimos.

 NASA shared a short movie of rover images taken while Perseverance was making a time lapse to watch for clouds.
 The star of the show ended up being a tiny bright dot: Deimos.